riscv-europe/summit-website-development/summit/2024/venue.md

     title = "Accomodation"
     lead = "There are plenty of accomodation options in Munich."
 %}
+Munich has plenty of hotels, but due to the football European Championship there might be shortages of cheap rooms.
+Here are some suggestions:

+- We have arranged room blocks in a few hotels, which are directly booked [here](https://www.tch-hotels.de/teilnehmermanagement/KIT_RISC-V_280624/).
-There is a hotel in the upper price class directly opposite the venue: [Ameron Munich Motorworld](https://ameroncollection.com/de/muenchen-motorworld).
+- There is a hotel in the upper price class directly opposite the venue: [Ameron Munich Motorworld](https://ameroncollection.com/de/muenchen-motorworld).

-The majority of hotels are in the city center.
-Along the subway line there are affordable hotels north of Sendlinger Tor (towards the main station).
+- Use services like [booking.com](https://www.booking.com/searchresults.en-gb.html?ss=Munich&dest_type=city&checkin=2024-06-23&checkout=2024-06-29&group_adults=1&no_rooms=1&group_children=0).
+Its ideal to book rooms along the U6 subway line, but any other public transport connection works well too.
+Along the U6 subway line there are affordable hotels north of Sendlinger Tor (towards the main station).
+- Motel One is recommended German hotel chain which is not fully listed on the search portals.
+Find their affordable options [here](https://www.motel-one.com/en/hotels/munich/).